Irish History Podcast

 • Summary

-• From the Norman Invasion to the War of Independence, the Irish History Podcast brings you on a journey through the most fascinating stories in Ireland's past.
+• From the Norman Invasion to the War of Independence, the Great Famine to the Troubles, the Irish History Podcast takes you on a journey through the most fascinating stories in Ireland's past.
 Whether it’s the siege of Dublin in 1171 or gun battles in the 1920s, the podcast vividly recreates a sense of time and place.
-Each episode is meticulously researched creating character driven narratives that are engaging and accessible for all.
+Each episode is meticulously researched, creating character-driven narratives that are engaging and accessible for all.

 Become a member at https://plus.acast.com/s/irishhistory.